 The purpose of New Student Orientation at Francis Marion University is to ensure that new FMU students have a successful transition and integration into college life.
 The program promotes discussion among parents, new students, continuing students, faculty and staff on the expectations and perceptions of the campus community.
 By attending Orientation you will:

-- Gain more knowledge of student support services and campus life. - Gain a better understanding of the personal and financial responsibilities of attending college. - Understand the necessity of taking ownership and academic responsibility in your educational process. - Begin to embrace Francis Marion's traditions and experience the Francis Marion family!
+- Complete a class schedule in your chosen major. - Gain more knowledge of student support services and campus life. - Gain a better understanding of the personal and financial responsibilities of attending college. - Understand the necessity of taking ownership and academic responsibility in your educational process. - Begin to embrace Francis Marion's traditions and experience the Francis Marion family!
+WE ARE EXCITED TO WELCOME YOU INTO THE PATRIOT FAMILY! - THE ORIENTATION LEADER TEAM - WE'VE GONE MOBILE!